OPEN ENROLLMENT

 Medical Plan Changes for 2026

-The City's competitive bidding process is widely used and is intended for the City to get the best services at the best price.
-The LAwell Program's insurance benefits are a large expense for the City and are subject to this competitive bidding requirement.
+The City’s medical plans are changing for plan year 2026 due to the results of a competitive bidding process for the LAwell Program.
+The City contracts with medical insurance carriers to provide medical insurance to City employees.
+The LAwell Program’s insurance benefits are a large expense for the City and are subject to this competitive bidding requirement.
 For fiscal year 2024-25, the City of Los Angeles spent over $400 million in City-paid subsidies toward employee LAwell medical plans (Anthem & Kaiser).
+The City’s competitive bidding process is widely used and is intended for the City to get the best services at the best price.

-- New Blue Shield HDHP PPO with HSA option is available.
+— | Blue Shield HDHP PPO |

 This answer is best addressed at the plan level: